 Are Roquefort salad dressing and blue cheese salad dressing the same?

 Roquefort is a type of blue cheese, Roquefort is made differently than blue cheese.
 Roquefort is usually not pasteurized and is made with Sheep’s milk.
-When the mold is introduced to the cheese, Roquefort is made with a specific type of bacteria called Penicillium Roquefort, and it does typically have a stronger flavor than most blue cheeses.
+When the mold is introduced to the cheese, Roquefort is made with a specific type of bacteria called Penicillium Roquefort, and it typically has a stronger flavor than most blue cheeses.